louishtrinh/MemesCenter/README.md

 # MemesCenter
-All added tag and favorite gif are store on Firebase.
+All added tags and favorite gifs are stored on Firebase.

 Function to upgrade later on:
 1. Store random gif from outside.